Pipeline: Marine pipelines

 In places, a pipeline may have to cross water expanses, such as small seas, straits and rivers.
 In many instances, they lie entirely on the seabed.
 These pipelines are referred to as "marine" pipelines (also, "submarine" or "offshore" pipelines).
 They are used primarily to carry oil or gas, but transportation of water is also important.
-In offshore projects, a distinction is made between a "flowline" and a pipeline.Dean, p.
-338 The former is an intrafield pipeline, in the sense that it is used to connect subsea wellheads, manifolds and the platform within a particular development field.
+In offshore projects, a distinction is made between a "flowline" and a pipeline.
+The former is an intrafield pipeline, in the sense that it is used to connect subsea wellheads, manifolds and the platform within a particular development field.
 The latter, sometimes referred to as an "export pipeline", is used to bring the resource to shore.
 The construction and maintenance of marine pipelines imply logistical challenges that are different from those onland, mainly because of wave and current dynamics, along with other geohazards.
-In Nigeria oil pipelines get bored by thieves, in 2022, during the Russian-Ukrainian war, the submarine natural gas pipelines Nord Stream I and II got blasted.

 Functions

 In general, pipelines can be classified in three categories depending on purpose: